 POLICY 3.1.1.
-Reduce the risks presented by City-owned structures and privately owned residential buildings, and provide assistance to vulnerable communities with limited adaptive capacity to reduce those risks.
+Reduce the risks presented by City-owned structures and privatelyowned buildings and provide assistance to vulnerable communities with limited adaptive capacity to reduce those risks.

-In the city, seismic hazards are a major threats.
+In the City, seismic hazards are a major threat.
 Hazards such as earthquakes can cause damage to buildings to render them unsafe to occupy or collapse.
 Sea level rise and flood hazards can cause permanent inundation.
 Poor and hazardous air quality can exacerbate indoor air pollution and respiratory illness.
-A comprehensive approach is needed to address all at-risk buildings in the city to ensure the City's structures and buildings are resilient and support where people live, gather, and work.
+A comprehensive approach is needed to address all at-risk buildings in the City to ensure structures and buildings are resilient and support where people live, gather, and work.

-While the City has numerous programs in place to bring public buildings into seismic compliance, addressing privately owned buildings is a political, legislative, and financial challenge.
-The Community Action Plan for Seismic Safety (CAPPS) and Earthquake Safety Implementation Program (ESIP) is a 30-year implementation plan to support the City's resilience in the face of probable earthquakes along the San Andreas and Hayward Faults.
+While the City has numerous programs in place to bring public buildings into seismic compliance, addressing privately-owned buildings is a political, legislative, and financial challenge.
+The Community Action Plan for Seismic Safety (CAPSS) and Earthquake Safety Implementation Program (ESIP) is a 30-year implementation plan to support the City's resilience in the face of probable earthquakes along the San Andreas and Hayward Faults.
+These programs address seismic risk reduction for many building uses, such as residential and commercial.

 The City should create additional action plans and implementation plans to address the range of hazards that are occurring more frequently, intensely, and simultaneously.
 These actions should address non-ductile concrete frame buildings, old construction that is in need of retrofits, pre-cast concrete tilt-up buildings, and housing units that serve low and very low-income residents.

 POLICY 3.1.2.
-Reduce the risk of all hazards, especially geologic, weather-related, and combustion-related, posed by older small wood-frame residential buildings.
+Reduce the risk of all hazards, especially geologic, weather-related, and combustion-related, posed by older, small wood-frame residential buildings and concrete buildings.

 The City's current programs for unreinforced masonry buildings and soft-story wood-frame buildings apply to larger scale and commercial structures.
 Individual homes or buildings under 5 units are not required to be seismically strengthened.
 Some individual homeowners make upgrades to their buildings voluntarily, but that number could be substantially increased with more programs designed for safety improvements by homeowners.
 "Soft-story" buildings, in which the ground story has much less rigidity and strength than the rest of the structure, pose significant hazards.
-Often the soft story is the result of multiple garage door openings or groundfloor parking.
-Soft-story failure was responsible for nearly half of all homes that became uninhabitable in the 1989 Loma Prieta earthquake.
-The City estimates 43% to 85% of soft-story buildings will be uninhabitable following a major earthquake.
+Often the soft story is the result of multiple garage door openings or ground floor parking.
+Soft-story failure was responsible for nearly half of all homes that became uninhabitable in the 1989 Loma Prieta Earthquake.
+The City estimates 43% to 85% of un-retrofitted soft-story buildings will be uninhabitable following a major earthquake.